 Industry:Agriculture / Forestry / Fishing

 INTERNATIONAL CROPS RESEARCH INSTITUTE FOR THE SEM I ARID TROPICS (ICRISAT)

 ICRISAT is a non-profit, non-political organization that conducts agricultural research for development in Asia and sub-Saharan Africa with a wide array of partners throughout the world.
 ICRISAT and its partners help empower those living in the semi-arid tropics, especially smallholder farmers, to overcome poverty, hunger, malnutrition and a degraded environment through more efficient and profitable agriculture.
 ICRISAT is headquartered in Patancheru near Hyderabad, India, with two regional hubs and five country offices in sub-Saharan Africa.
-In WCA, ICRISAT has its regional hub in Mali and country programs in Niger and Nigeria.
 ICRISAT, established in 1972, is a member of the CGIAR Consortium.
-For more details, see www.icrisat.org.
+For more information, please visit www.icrisat.org